chinchalinchin/scrilla/README.md

 ### Source

-If you prefer, you can build from source. `git clone` the [repository](https://github.com/chinchalinchin/scrilla) and then from the root directory install the project dependencies and build the library,
+If you are developing, you can build from source. `git clone` the [repository](https://github.com/chinchalinchin/scrilla) and then from the root directory install the project dependencies and build the library,

 ```shell
 pip3 install -r requirements.txt